hochungyan/airport-challenge/README.md

 | ------ | ----------------------         | ----------   | ------   |
 | Airport | planesAtAirport@Array[@plane] | land(@airplane) | @void    |
 | | | checkIfPlaneIsLanded | @boolean    |
 1. There are 2 ways to solve this test.
-We can either use inlcude to check is the plane in the array or use airport.planesAtAirport.includes((airplane1)) or airport.planesAtAirport.length.
+We can either use inlcude to check is the plane in the array which is airport.planesAtAirport.includes((airplane1)) or airport.planesAtAirport.length.
 However, using the length method is better in this case because the plane might already exist in the array before we use this code, ie: a very old plane which is in the airport for years.
 ```
 Test 2
 As the system designer